ko1nksm/shdotenv/README.md

 **Project Status**: Almost complete.
 Major features have been implemented and v1.0.0 will be released in the near future.

-**Important Notes**: Incompatible changes were made in Version 0.12.0.
-If a definition with the same name exists in the `.env` file when `--overload` is specified, the later definition takes precedence.
-Also, it has been changed to default to an error for undesirable usage.
-We believe this change will not affect many cases, but if you have a problem, please open an issue.

 Quoting [bkeepers/dotenv][dotenv]:

 > Storing [configuration in the environment](http://12factor.net/config) is one of the tenets of a [twelve-factor app](http://12factor.net).
 Anything that is likely to change between deployment environments–such as resource handles for databases or credentials for external services–should be extracted from the code into environment variables.